FG-Technologies/tRNA-modification-analysis/README.md

 In addition, the signal coverage and dwells of the generated signal alignments by f5c and Remora can be analysed using the Python Jupyter notebook [Signal_alignment_comparison_f5c_Remora](Signal_alignment_comparison_f5c_Remora.ipynb)

-This is created as part of Master Research Project by Isis van Loenen.
+This pipeline is created as part of Master Research Project by Isis van Loenen.